 The cells that will become the new roots are actually in a ring inside the stem you have just cut.
 They are called the "Vascular Cambium" and they represent cells that can grow and divide quickly, but more importantly, can become either water carrying cells (Xylem) or food carrying cells (Phloem).
 While the Vascular Cambium under normal circumstances doesn't need our help, now that we've injured the plant a little bit, it will need a boost to start dividing again.
 We are using a plant hormone, which is a chemical that plants produce to help encourage their cells to carry out very specific functions.
 The hormone will help tell the cells of the Vascular Cambium to begin dividing again.
 You will take a paintbrush and collect a VERY small amount of the hormone to dust onto the cut stem.
 If you get too much, you can actually make the stem divide uncontrollably and turn into mush.
-Once you have dusted the stem, you will insert it down into the hole in the soil you made beforehand.
-Gently tamp the soil mix around the base of the seedling.
+Once you have dusted the stem, you will insert it into the water in your new container.
+Recycled soda bottles make great containers for this project as the narrow neck helps keep the stems upright so the roots can grow out all sides of the cutting!

-Once all of your seedlings have been trimmed, dusted and placed into their pots, cover the tank with the saran wrap to ensure that the humidity is maintained.
-Make sure the tank is not in direct sunlight or bright light (fluorescent lights have a bad habit of mimicking natural light so if you can protect them from strong fluorescent lights please do so).
+Once all of your seedlings have been trimmed, dusted and placed into their containers, make sure the containers are not in direct sunlight or bright light (fluorescent lights have a bad habit of mimicking natural light so if you can protect them from strong fluorescent lights please do so).
 The goal is to give the seedlings as much time as possible to develop new roots without breaking bud.
-If you notice the soil drying out, you can water but again be careful not to have excessive water sitting in the bottom of the tank.
 If you notice mold or growths, excessive wilting (the plants are bent over sideways), or large cankers (sunken spots) appearing on the side of stems, remove them immediately.
-You may have to sacrifice some of your seedlings to preserve the others.
+You may lose some of your cuttings while you are growing them.
 It is very rare to have 100% success.